billroy/notesoup/README.md

 Note Soup is a live, multi-user sticky note organizer and dashboard factory based on node.js and Redis.

+### Instant Soup

+If you know what you're doing and have git, node, npm, and a local redis:

+	git clone git://github.com/billroy/notesoup.git
+	cd notesoup
+	npm install
+	node soup.js

+Your soup will be at http://localhost:3000

+Change the system password (see below).

 ### Requirements

 - Git